LinkedIn Ads

 1. Open up the LinkedIn Ads Library and search your offer in the search by keyword filter.

-keyword filter in linkedin ad library
+keyword filter in linkedin ad library filtering for demo ads

 1. From here you can browse various ad types that mention your offer within the ad copy.

-demo ad results in linkedin ad library
+demo ad results in linkedin ad library for the companies Deel, Guru and AIready

 1. You can repeat this process and narrow down your filters for further granularity.

-salesforce ads in linkedin ad library
+salesforce ads results in linkedin ad library for trial ads

 Unconventional Way #4: Creative Concept Discovery